ehn-dcc-development/hcert-kotlin/README.md

 This implementation is on purpose lenient when parsing HCERT data, since there may be some production data out there, that includes timestamps in date objects, or whitespaces in keys for value sets.

+For JS, you can call `verifyDataClass(qr)` (istead of `verify(qr)`) to get an instance of `GreenCertificateJs`.
+This class is essentially the same as `GreenCertificate` for the JVM target, but holds arrays instead of lists, and JS `Date` instead of the JVM types for dates and instants.
+In contrast to the simple call to `verify(qr)`, you'll get a `valueSetEntry` (if one is found) and descriptive property names.

 ## Configuration

 Nearly every object in this library can be configured using constructor parameters.
 Most of these parameters have opinionated, default values, e.g. `Clock.System` for `clock`, used to get the current timestamp.